 We no longer recommend binding, wrapping or painting pruning cuts as standard practice; the best thing is to let them heal naturally.
 However, where silver leaf is a recurring problem, painting wounds of susceptible trees might be the less harmful option.

-Laburnum, poplar, prunus and rhododendron are examples of susceptible plants where protective wound paints such as Growing Success Prune and Seal, Solabiol Arbrex Seal and Heal or Vitax Medo might be worthwhile.
+Laburnum, poplar, Prunus and rhododendron are examples of susceptible plants where protective wound paints such as Growing Success Prune and Seal, Provanto Arbrex Seal and Heal or Vitax Medo might be worthwhile.

 The airborne spores of this fungus are released from the bracket-shaped fruiting bodies found on dead branches.
 These spores infect healthy branches through wounds, especially pruning cuts.
 The fungus grows down into the wood and kills it, producing a dark stain.